Milliman-PRM/qlikview-hosting/Release_Notes/MillFrame_Release_Notes.md

   - All open pull requests are published to PRM2, and cleaned up once closed.
   - Implemented x-frame-options HTTP header to defend against input hijacking and impersonation attacks
   - Internet Explorer is no longer forced to render in IE7 compatibility mode
+  - All cookies now have the require SSL flag set to true